Le-Gris/h-arc/README.md

 This notebook focuses on analyzing incomplete task attempts, comparing performance metrics between participants who completed all tasks and those who didn't, and examining factors that might contribute to task incompletion.

+#### 7-human-machine-comparison.ipynb

+This notebook compares the performance of human participants with that of algorithmic solutions to evaluation set ARC tasks.
+It analyzes success rates, error patterns, and solution strategies between humans and AI systems.

 ## Processing Kaggle Submission

-Follow these steps to process a Kaggle submission file:
+Follow these steps to process a Kaggle submission file.
+This will faciliate downstreat human-machine comparisons.

 1. Create the necessary directories: